'Social contagion': Victims share the 'devastating' impact of ram raids

 "The dislocation from communities, the isolation from schools, the stress on the family, the compounding employment stress and cost of living had an impact on families."

-Multi-agency community response in South Auckland - Kotahi Te Whakaaro - had supported more than 40 youth involved in ram raids over the past month.
+The multi-agency community response in south Auckland - Kotahi Te Whakaaro - had supported more than 40 youth involved in ram raids over the past month.

 Reconnecting youth with their community and providing welfare to families was crucial but support needed to be tailored to individuals.